 - Learn the value of positive interaction and public relations.

 - Obtain a realistic view of the professional world.

-- Learn to recognize and evaluate the personal characteristics essential to professional success.
+- Learn to recognize and evaluate the personal characteristics and personal skills essential to professional success.

 - Recognize the importance of taking initiative to make an experience worthwhile and seek challenges beyond the workplace and the academic setting in preparation for future success.

 What is the role of the Sponsor?Sponsors provide students an unpaid internship experience which is broadly educational in scope, supportive of the program's goals and purpose, and directed toward providing students with a comprehensive understanding of how the organization functions.
 Through this experience, sponsors may: